-With the aggressive entry of Jio in the Indian telecom sector, customers are having a merry time with reduced tariff and various freebies.
-But the telecom industry is going through a rough phase and the reduced tariff and freebies can’t continue for ever.
+With the aggressive entry of Jio in the Indian telecom sector, customers are having a merry time with a reduced tariff and various freebies.
+But the telecom industry is going through a rough phase and the reduced tariff and freebies can’t continue forever.
 The good part is that our fundamentals are very strong.
-A growing economy, young population, high data usage, digitization, untapped rural potential etc. are some of the positives for the industry from a long term perspective.
+A growing economy, young population, high data usage, digitization, untapped rural potential, etc. are some of the positives for the industry from a long term perspective.

 I see BSNL and MTNL merger as an inevitable outcome of this rapid transformation in the Indian telecom industry.
 From an analyst’s perspective, it makes absolute sense to merge BSNL and MTNL due to the following key reasons: